 - Public transportation

-Since 6 July 2020, persons over 12 years of age are required to wear masks on all public transportions.
-Masks are available in pharmacies and supermarkets during normal opening hours.
+Persons over 12 years of age are required to wear masks on all public transportions (including mountain railways).
+Masks are available in pharmacies and supermarkets during regular opening hours.

 - Official communication channel